Blog – Posted on Monday, Apr 27

 Note that you cannot read personal documents on the Kindle Cloud Reader.
 That might encompass:

 The Kindle Cloud Reader only lets you read books that you directly purchased from the Kindle Store, which is perhaps its biggest disadvantage.
-If you bought an eBook from the Barnes & Noble bookstore or downloaded an EPUB from another site, the Kindle Cloud Reader won’t display it in its library.
+If you bought an eBook from the Barnes & Noble bookstore or downloaded an EPUB from another site, it won’t display in your Cloud Reader library.

 Speaking of which — now that we’ve covered its basics, let’s take a look at how you go about using the Kindle Cloud Reader.